-- To be completely honest I loved it, even more, the next day with a tin of tuna for my lunch.
-The snow peas, sugar snap peas, cucumbers and tomatoes had absorbed the dressing and melded together beautifully - so zingy and full of flavour.
+- The snow peas, sugar snap peas, cucumbers and tomatoes had absorbed the dressing and melded together beautifully - so zingy and full of flavour.

-This salad can become packable and depending on how you like your salad you can do this one of two ways.
+This salad can become packable, and depending on how you like your salad, you can do it one of two ways.

 - Mandoline or V-Slicer

-- 1 small punnet Mini Roma / Oval tomatoes (approximately 200 grams)
+- 1 small punnet Mini Roma / Oval tomatoes (approximately 200 grams or 2.19 ounces)

-- 1 small punnet yellow oval tomatoes (approximately 200 grams)
+- 1 small punnet yellow oval tomatoes (approximately 200 grams or 3.2 ounces)

-- 1 medium Lebanese or Persian Cucumber (approximately 120 grams)
+- 1 medium Lebanese or Persian Cucumber (approximately 120 grams or 2 ounces)

 - ¼ cup mint leaves

-- ⅓ cup mixed seeds (I used Pepitas, sunflower, linseeds, black & white sesame seeds)
+- ⅓ cup mixed seeds (I used Pepitas, but you can try sunflower, linseeds, black & white sesame seeds)

 - ¼ cup olive oil